yungshenglu/OnlineJudgeUVa/UVA-11401/README.md

 # UVA-11401 - Triangle Counting

-You are given n rods of length $1$, $2$, ..., $n$.
+You are given $n$ rods of length $1$, $2$, ..., $n$.
 You have to pick any $3$ of them and build a triangle.
 How many distinct triangles can you make?
 Note that, two triangles will be considered different if they have at least $1$ pair of arms with different length.

 ![](https://i.imgur.com/fzzqXbU.png)